There’s no doubt, live streaming is the king of the marketing realm.

 Alibaba partners with Galeries Lafayette

 Galeries Lafayette and Alibaba worked together to offer a special experience to Chinese customers during the Christmas holidays.
-The idea reached the expected success and is a good example that western traveling destination should consider for reemerging from the actual crisis.
+The idea reached the expected success and is a good example that western traveling destinations should consider for reemerging from the actual crisis.

 More than 10 thousand users were connected via live streaming to see how Paris was magnificently decorated for Christmas and the numerous brands’ collaboration for the event.